holzschu/llvm/README.txt

 iOS version specific information
 ================================

+** This repository is now archived.
+Please move to https://github.com/holzschu/llvm-project for an up-to-date version of LLVM for iOS **

 This is a very experimental port.
 It's is designed to work inside ios_system (https://github.com/holzschu/ios_system), which itself is supposed to be embedded inside shell applications such as OpenTerm or Blink: